-4.8 Operational Effects - Post Project Monitoring
+4.9 Operational Effects - Post Project Monitoring

-- 152. The assessment includes proposed monitoring measures to be implemented post-project. - 153.
+- 179. The assessment includes proposed monitoring measures to be implemented post-project. - 180.
 Monitoring of visibility, CO and NO2 and vehicle numbers is proposed in the tunnel.
-Vehicle speed and fleet composition (proportion of heavy duty vehicles should also be recorded. - 154.
-At this stage particulate $(PM{10} \text{ or } PM{2.5})$ monitoring is not proposed for the tunnel or ventilation stacks.
-In-stack particulate monitoring would provide a valuable opportunity to validate model assumptions. - 155.
+Vehicle speed and fleet composition (proportion of heavy duty vehicles) should also be recorded. - 181.
+At this stage particulate ( $PM{10}$ or $PM{2.5}$ ) monitoring is not proposed for the tunnel or ventilation stacks.
+In-stack particulate monitoring would provide a valuable opportunity to validate model assumptions. - 182.
 Post-project ambient monitoring is proposed in order to demonstrate compliance with standards and targets.
 The Assessment proposes ambient monitoring stations close to each end of the tunnel.
 Specific site locations are to be confirmed.
-Two years of monitoring is proposed, with sites to be established at least 6 months prior to commencement of tunnel operations. - 156.
-We consider that monitoring should also be undertaken on SH16 in a residential location close to the highway that is likely to be affected by the project. - 157.
-We note that Mr Fisher's evidence states that ambient air quality monitoring will be undertaken to "ensure compliance".
+Two years of monitoring is proposed, with sites to be established at least 6 months prior to commencement of tunnel operations. - 183.
+There is currently no regional council monitoring site that represents the exposure of people living within 20 or 30m of a motorway.
+This makes it difficult to validate modelling results and to assess the likely worst case effects of motorway projects.
+We consider that NZTA should also undertake ambient monitoring on SH16 in a residential location that is likely to be affected by the project, and which is in closest proximity to the motorway.

+- 184. We note that Mr Fisher's evidence states that ambient air quality monitoring will be undertaken to "ensure compliance".
 Monitoring in itself cannot ensure compliance.
-There are no mitigation or contingency plans in place in the event of measured exceedances, except to "investigate the cause" of non-compliance. - 158.
+There are no mitigation or contingency plans in place in the event of measured exceedances, except to "investigate the cause" of non-compliance. - 185.
 Post-project ambient monitoring is in accordance with the recommendations of the transport GPG.
-However, at this stage there are no proposed mitigation or contingency plans in the event that exceedences of ambient air quality targets or standards occur. - 159.
+However, at this stage there are no proposed mitigation or contingency plans in the event that exceedances of ambient air quality targets or standards occur. - 186.
 We consider that in the event of an exceedance, the monitoring period should be extended for an additional two years.
-Any investigation into the cause of the exceedance should include development of a mitigation strategy, which should be developed in collaboration with the Auckland Council.
+Any investigation into the cause of the exceedance should include development of a mitigation strategy, which should be developed in collaboration with the Auckland Council. - 187.
+Given that there is a reasonable amount of uncertainty associated with predicted effects, we consider that a comprehensive assessment of monitoring results should be undertaken prior to cessation of monitoring at each ambient monitoring site.
+This review should determine how the results of monitoring (traffic and ambient monitoring) compare with the assumptions and predictions included in the NZTA assessment (NZTA 2010a) and: - If monitoring results are significantly higher than predictions, the assessment should determine whether exceedances of air quality criteria are likely; - Ambient monitoring should not cease if the assessment determines that exceedances of air quality criteria are likely; - The NZTA assessment should be subject to review by the Auckland Council (or an independent peer review panel appointed by the Council); - Cessation of ambient monitoring at each site should be subject to Auckland Council approval.

-4.8.1 Summary of review: post project monitoring
+4.9.1 Summary of review: post project monitoring